-The European inspired home is appointed with historic antiques, art and sculptures on two main floors overlooking an enclosed courtyard.
-A total of 34 rooms – including a lushly appointed living room and music room, a loggia (or indoor sitting area) and richly furnished bedrooms, are all on display.
+The European inspired home has historic antiques, art, and sculptures on two main floors overlooking an enclosed courtyard.
+A total of 34 rooms – including a lushly appointed living room and music room, a loggia (or indoor sitting area), and richly furnished bedrooms, are all on display.
 Bay or garden views are predominant but don’t miss the dining room with its vibrant wall murals and spectacular garden view.
 Outside along the waterfront, you won’t miss the Barge, a concrete dock and breakwater that resembles a boat.
 It’s another unique feature that makes this place seem like a magical castle.

-Speaking of magical, you will want to spend some time in the European inspired gardens.
-Gracefully designed with soft geometric patterns in a spacious setting, the stunning gardens are sizable overall, but there are small, private areas easily accessed for quiet contemplation.
+Speaking of magical, you will also want to spend some time in the European inspired gardens.
+Gracefully designed with soft geometric patterns in a spacious setting, the stunning gardens are sizable overall.
+There are small, private areas easily accessed for quiet contemplation.
 The serenity, peace and calm, combined with breathtaking vistas of the magnificent property will keep you coming back to Vizcaya again and again.

 The luscious garden fountains and colorful walkways attract people from around the world and it is also popular with locals.
-Young Hispanic women, in bright formal dresses, are photographed for their “Quinceaneras” or “coming of age” 15-year-old birthday celebrations.
+Young Hispanic women, in bright formal dresses, photograph for their “Quinceaneras” or “coming of age” 15-year-old birthday celebrations.
 It is not unusual to see fashion models posing for frenetic photographers working to capture their beauty against a backdrop of magnificent views.
-Don’t let all of the activity deter you – the vast garden experience has a secret passage, and all who visit will find a peaceful sitting area for rest and reflection.
+Don’t let all of the activity deter you!
+The vast garden experience has a secret passage, and all who visit will find a peaceful sitting area for rest and reflection.

-In the 1950s, Deering’s heirs turned the historic estate over to Miami-Dade County, creating a public museum and space for generations of visitors and Floridians to enjoy.
+In the 1950s, Deering’s heirs turned the historic estate over to Miami-Dade County.
+This created a public museum and space for generations of visitors and Floridians to enjoy.

 Our next stop was to Coral Gables, southwest of downtown Miami.
 Banyan and Royal Poinciana trees line the streets accented with tropical gardens of hibiscus and bougainvillea.
-This timeless, old neighborhood of Mediterranean-style homes was conceived in the 1920s as the “City Beautiful” creating a charming introduction to my next visit to the Biltmore Hotel and Pool and the Venetian Pool.
+This timeless, old neighborhood of Mediterranean-style homes was conceived in the 1920s as the “City Beautiful.
+This created a charming introduction to my next visit to the Biltmore Hotel and Pool and the Venetian Pool.

 Biltmore Hotel, Coral Gables

-A National Historic Landmark, this elegant hotel was built at the height of the land boom of the 1920’s.
-Spanish, Moorish and Italian influences are reflected in its classic Mediterranean architectural designs including a colonnaded lobby with hand-painted ceiling beams, open air courtyards, fountains, balconies, and stunning tile floors.
+A National Historic Landmark, this elegant hotel was built at the height of the land boom of the 1920s.
+Spanish, Moorish and Italian influences reflect in its classic Mediterranean architectural designs.
+These include a colonnaded lobby with hand-painted ceiling beams, open-air courtyards, fountains, balconies, and also stunning tile floors.
 While standing in the lobby it would be easy to imagine Ginger Rogers or Judy Garland waltzing in with miles of dutiful bellboys carrying baggage trunks.
-Headline names such as Franklin Roosevelt and even Al Capone stayed at the hotel and were likely captivated by the poolside aquatic galas, which the Biltmore was known for.
+Headline names such as Franklin Roosevelt and even Al Capone stayed at the hotel!
+The Biltmore hotel captivated people with poolside aquatic galas!

 Biltmore Hotel Pool, Coral Gables